qtshaimanga/virtual-reality/README.md

-# testing-vue-cli

-> A Vue.js project
+# What's new in virtual reality ?
+> By Lovis, Kirgan, Clément, Quentin
+> Uses vue-cli

 ## Build Setup